 30 credits, Level 6

-Associated with ‘sultry climates’, sexual and political utopias, but also considered as the repository of antiquities associated hegemony and empire, the Mediterranean represents both a symbolic signifier and a contested contact zone to decolonise the history of modern art.
-Seminars will involve the examination of diverse figures and movements such as Henri Matisse, Pablo Picasso, Giorgio de Chirico, Chana Olroff; but will also engage with the growing body of literature on Turkish and North African modernism, by studying artists such as Cemal Tollu, Hale Asaf and Azouaou Mammeri.
+You’ll examine diverse figures and movements such as Henri Matisse, Pablo Picasso, Giorgio de Chirico and Chana Olroff.
+You’ll also engage with the growing body of literature on Turkish and North African modernism, studying artists such as Cemal Tollu, Hale Asaf and Azouaou Mammeri.

-You will learn how to question the colour of the dominant narrative of European modernism, by taking into account the questions posed by critical race, decolonial and postcolonial theory to rethink the canon of modern art.
+You will learn how to question the colour of the dominant narrative of European modernism.
+You’ll take into account the questions posed by critical race, decolonial and postcolonial theory to rethink the canon of modern art.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 33 hours of contact time and about 267 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: